Don’t Make These 6 Tourist Mistakes in Madrid

 Take a taxi from the airport to the city

-Unless you’re traveling with a group or just have money to blow, taking a taxi from Madrid Barajas Airport to the city is not the best idea.
-The rate for a taxi is a flat 30 EUR.
+Unless you’re traveling with a group, don’t like public transportation, or are just bougie, taking a taxi from Madrid Barajas Airport to the city is not the best idea.
+The rate for a taxi is a flat 30 EUR one way.
 On the other hand, taking the Cercanias (local) train will cost you around 5 EUR.
 You could also take the 200 Bus to the Avenida de America Station for 1.50 EUR.
 An Uber would even be slightly cheaper at around 20-25 EUR.
 Lastly, you can take the airport express bus, which goes to Atocha, Cibeles, and O’Donnell, which are all in the center of the city.
-This bus costs 5 EUR each way.
+This airport express bus costs 5 EUR each way.
 While taking a cab is convenient, I think you should consider other transportation options first.

 Eat at the restaurants at Plaza Mayor

-Plaza Mayor is the main town square in Madrid and one of the must-see stops in any walking tour of Madrid.
+As a rule of thumb in Spain, you should avoid eating at any of the city’s popular plazas.
+That’s the case with Plaza Mayor, the main town square in Madrid and one of the must-see stops in any walking tour of Madrid.
+Plaza Mayor is wonderful place to sit and relax, with colorful, allegorical paintings that decorate the facade of the main building known as Casa de la Panaderia (The Bakery House).
 That said, the restaurants in this plaza are expensive, watered down, and catered to tourists.
-I eat here once and had the blandest paella.
+I eat here once and had the blandest paella I’ve ever had in my life!
 There’s no reason to dine at the restaurants at Plaza Mayor with so many great restaurants around the corner.

 Walk around in flip flops

 The surest way to scream ‘I’m a tourist!’ is to wear flip flops around the city.
 Madrileños (people from Madrid) and Spaniards, in general, don’t wear flip flops anywhere but the beach.
 My hunch is that, in the eyes of Spaniards, wearing flip flops to walk around the city is just plain tacky.
 Sure, you are free to wear whatever footwear you see fit.
-I just think it would be more tasteful to ditch the flip flops and do as the locals do.
+I just think it would be more tasteful to ditch the flip flops and wear sandals or flats.
+When in Madrid, do as a the Madrileños

 Only eat paella and tapas